vi-s/vi-s.github.io/_posts/2014-06-30-hello-world.markdown

 categories: summer internship ibm pittsburgh
 ---

-This is my first post on my personal site, which was generated using a static site generator known as Jekyll.
-I like Jekyll since it takes so much boilerplate code out of the mix.
+Hello World! -- I made this blog using a static site generator known as Jekyll.
+I'm really liking Jekyll since it takes so much boilerplate code out of the mix.
 The Liquid templating engine is new to me, but not terribly difficult to get used to.
-There are also a wide range of themes and plugins that can be leveraged with Jekyll.
+There are also a wide range of themes and plugins that can be leveraged.

 So far, this summer has been pretty relaxing.
 After I got off from school, I had roughly a month before my internship started.
-Since I had essentially no commitments during this time, I had the most chill month one could imagine.
-I spent some of my free time working on my website [gtcoursewatch.us][gtcoursewatch] adding new features and revamping the front-end.
+Since I had essentially no commitments during this time, I had the most chill month you could imagine.
+I spent some of my free time working on my main website project at the moment ([gtcoursewatch.us][gtcoursewatch]) by adding new features and revamping the front-end.
 Me and a couple friends also went to a lakehouse about 30 minutes south of Atlanta and spent a couple days.
 It was so much fun!

 I left Atlanta around June 1st for Pittsburgh, where I am right now for a summer internship with IBM.
 The lab I work in specializes in search and is a component of IBM's Watson initiative.
 I specifically work on the DevOps team, which is basically the layer of software developers that interface between the system administrators and the other developers on the floor.
+A lot of the job is automating and standardizing software on infrastructure so that as our lab's projects scale, provisioning new infrastructure is not a total nightmare.
 My teammates are incredibly good with the command line.
 They spend the majority of their day in a full-screen terminal window with several tabs open.
 They don't even leave the terminal to write code since they use Vim, lol!
+In fact, the Sr. Software developer in my group has a ```.vimrc``` file about 800 lines long...
 I wasn't familiar with this level of engagement with the terminal, but I can see why they prefer it: It's all about efficiency.

-I started out learning [Chef][chef] to contribute to IBMs Chef environment, and have recently been working on a Chef Reporting Rails application which essentially provides a dashboard for everyone on the floor to see what hardware nodes are currently non-responsive.
-The application detects non-responsive nodes by polling the Chef server every minute, and also sends out e-mails to the appropriate people upon detection.
+I started out learning [Chef][chef] to contribute to IBM's Chef environment, and have recently been working on a Chef Reporting Rails application.
+In a nutshell, the app is a dashboard for everyone on the floor to see what hardware nodes are currently non-responsive due to a build failure.
+The application detects non-responsive nodes by polling the Chef server every minute, and also sends out e-mails to the appropriate people upon detection of a non-responsive node.

 I've been using Ruby for just about everything since I started here at IBM, and am quickly growing to really appreciate the power that this language packs.
-The syntax is incredibly concise while still offering a large amount of flexibility.
+The syntax is incredibly concise while offering a large amount of flexibility.
 It's very object oriented, and even has some functional elements.
 For example, just like in JavaScript, functions are first-class citizens (at least through the use of a Proc object).
-All you need to do is define a lambda, pass a block into a proc, or even reference an existing method.
+All you need to do is define a lambda, pass a block into a proc, or reference an existing method.
 Here's an example:

 {% highlight ruby %}
 #Creating a Lambda